HilarySHayes/Capstone2/README.md

 ## Peak Clustering Results

 I applied the algorithm described above to two different data sets.
 The first is a friend who love climbing the first flatiron in Boulder, CO, but would love to know how many times he's climbed that route and some basic statistics that surround this group of data.
 The second data set is from an athlete that frequently climbs Mount Victoria and runs, skis, or even paraglides off the summit.
+Below are two visualizations from Frisco area showing the multiple ways the same peak was ascended and descended as well as statistics about the peak activities.

 <div style="text-align:center"><img src="./images/MtRoyal2.png" width="700" /></div>
 <div style="text-align:center"><img src="./images/royalTDT.png" /></div>